 Waylon Jennings is a country music icon.
 His first band was The Texas Longhorns, after all.
 Instrumental in paving the way for the outlaw country movement in the 1970s, Jennings collaborated with some of Nashville's greatest talents during his lifetime.

 Wanted!
-The Outlaws was released in 1976 featuring Willie Nelson, Tompall Glaser and Jennings' wife Jessi Colter.
-The album became the first ever platinum country album.
-He released three albums with the country supergroup, The Highwaymen, with Willie Nelson, Kris Kristofferson, and Johnny Cash.
+The Outlaws was released in 1976 featuring Willie Nelson, Tompall Glaser, and Jennings' wife Jessi Colter.
+The album became the first-ever platinum country album.
+He released three albums with the country supergroup, The Highwaymen, which also included Willie Nelson, Kris Kristofferson, and Johnny Cash.
 He was inducted into the Country Music Hall of Fame in 2001 (one year before his death) and posthumously honored with the Cliffie Stone Pioneer Award.
 The man even passed along his talented country singing genes to his son, Shooter Jennings, who is also active in the outlaw country scene.

 We've rounded up eight of the best Waylon Jennings songs to remember the legend that he was and the vital role he played in country music over the years.